tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   ![streamz_demo_2.gif](Images/streamz_demo_2.gif)

-* Finally, show how streamz can be used with CCXT and Kraken to fetch data from an API and update a plot:
+* Finally, show how Streamz can be used with CCXT and Kraken to fetch data from an API and update a plot:

   ![streamz_demo_3.gif](Images/streamz_demo_3.gif)